Valuing Your Accounting Practice

 The spread between these multiples is wide.
-Reason being, a business valuation professional assesses appropriate multiples to apply to a business based on an infinite amount of reasons.
+The reason being, a business valuation professional assesses appropriate multiples to apply to a business based on an infinite amount of reasons.
 For instance, the average profit margin for an accounting firm is around 19.0%.
-How does the business for sell compare to the average?
+How does the business for sale compare to the average?
 How diverse is the customer base and what is the loyalty rate if the owner of the business were to leave?
 There are countless questions that a business valuation professional should consider and inquire about when determining the value of your accounting business for a potential transaction.

 By understanding the market multiples and some of the factors that go into calculating a business valuation, I want to share some tips that can increase the value of your accounting firm.
-In order to recognize the full effect of these tips, it is best to consider them months or even a couple years prior to selling.
+In order to recognize the full effect of these tips, it is best to consider them months or even a couple of years prior to selling.
 However, if you are in the market to find a buyer today, you can still implement these tips.

 4 Tips for Accounting Business Owners

 Sales & Marketing

 Contact each client and ask a series of questions that identifies why the client has worked with them and how they see the relationship progressing.
 One of the questions that should be of key focus is how did the client find you.
 This will help you identify profitable lead sources.
 If most of your clients are finding you through search results, focus on pay-per-click campaigns to capture more users.
 If you are finding they are referred to you through word-of-mouth, understand the reason why and the specific words used.
 This will help target your marketing campaigns.

 Taking the time to put in place a sales and marketing plan will not only increase your visibility, but it depicts a vision for a potential buyer.
 Brian Swanson over at QuickBooks wrote a great article on practical tips for accounting firms in regards to marketing.